Virtual Meeting Information:

 Mission Statement: Ensuring a system of support for members of our community.

 The Livingston HSCB started in 1989 and was officially recognized as the county Multi-Purpose Collaborative Body by the state and county Board of Commissioners in 1995.
-Now, referred to as Community Collaboratives by the state, the HSCB is comprised of 26 appointed members that work together to coordinate health and human services across systems.
+The HSCB is comprised of 26 appointed members that work together to coordinate health and human services across systems.
+The HSCB does its' work through established committees and workgroups which have specific goals and objectives to complete.
+The HSCB and most workgroups meet monthly and consist of representatives from public and non-profit organizations, business, and interested residents of the community.
+To learn more about the work of the HSCB, contact Amy Johnston at (517) 586-2039 or email@example.com.

 We believe that collaboration means shared stewardship of community resources for the common good of Livingston County.